SupaeroDataScience/DE/src/docs/1_2_gcp_handson.md

 Now we will download it using the google cloud CLI tool.
 Here's [the documentation](https://cloud.google.com/storage/docs/uploading-objects#gsutil)

-Follow the [tutorial](https://cloud.google.com/storage/docs/discover-object-storage-gsutil) to learn how to do what you did with `gsutil`
+Follow the [tutorial](https://cloud.google.com/storage/docs/discover-object-storage-gsutil) to learn how to do what you just did, but this time using `gsutil` from your codespace

 * List the content of the bucket you just created (if you deleted it previously, create a new one)
 * Upload a file to a bucket
 * Download a file from a bucket

-**What if we want to do the same from the VM ?**
+**Optional : What if we want to do the same from the GCE instance ?**

 * Now go back to your machine